tete1030/openwrt-fastbuild-actions/README.md

 Thanks to [tmate](https://tmate.io/), you can enter into both the docker containers and GitHub Actions runners through SSH to debug and manually change your configuration, e.g. `make menuconfig`.
 To enter the mode, you have to enable the building option: `debug`.
 See [Manually trigger building and its options](#manually-trigger-building-and-its-options) for methods of using options.

 For safety of your sensitive information, you **must** either set `SLACK_WEBHOOK_URL` or `TMATE_ENCRYPT_PASSWORD` in the **Secrets** page to protect the tmate connection info.
-Refer to [tete1030/debugger-action/README.md](https://github.com/tete1030/debugger-action/blob/master/README.md) for details.
+Refer to [tete1030/safe-debugger-action/README.md](https://github.com/tete1030/safe-debugger-action/blob/master/README.md) for details.

 Note that the configuration changes you made should only be for **temporary use**.
 Though your changes in the docker container will be saved to Docker Hub, there are situations where you manual configuration may lost:
 1. The `rebuild` option is set to completely rebuild your base builder and rebase the incremental builder
 2. The `use_base` or `use_inc` option is set to rebase the incremental builder
 3. Some files will be overwriten during every building.
 For example, if you have executed `make menuconfig` in the container, the changes of the `.config` file will be saved.
-But during next building, the `config.diff` file in this repo will be copied to `.config`.
+But during next building, the `user/config.diff` file in this repo will be copied to `.config`.
 This will overwrite your previous changes.

-To make permanent changes, it is still recommended to use the `config.diff` file and other customization methods provided in this repo.
+To make permanent changes, it is still recommended to use the `user/config.diff` file and other customization methods provided in this repo.

 ## FAQs